DOling/aws_knowledge/SageMaker.md

 # SageMaker Studio Notebooks
 ## Overview
 * AWS SM Studio is an IDE living in the cloud
-* Studio notebooks is a combination of instances & #SageMaker images:
+* Studio notebooks is a combination of instances & #AWS/SageMaker images:
 	* Instance type: hardware configuration the notebooks run on
 		* Amount of memory
 		* Determine pricing & costing